pw4rn3r/ECE382/labs/lab8/notes.md

 - The charge level of your battery can impact your sensor readings and motor speed - be wary of this!

 - Naming your robot something cool is critical!
-Mine is Sir Mix-a-Bot
+Mine is Sir Mix-a-Bot.
+A label maker is provided in class.

 - **Good first step**: Go from the entrance to the first wall and stop - while avoiding left and right walls.